SkoolNotes/Taproot/2020BIO101/KBhBIO101BioMoleculesQuizReview.md

 * Cell transport process
 	* Simple diffusion ( #ASK same thing as passive transport + osmosis )=> non-polar molecules needed "fall in"
 	* Facilitated diffusion => specific polar molecules go along the gradient to get into the cell through transporter proteins
-	* Endocytosis => take a piece of the membrane with you to form a vesticle to introduce large elements, recycling the membrane after done
+	* Phagocytosis => take a piece of the membrane with you to form a vesticle to introduce large elements, recycling the membrane after done
-	* Extocytosis => ta
+	* Extocytosis => opposite of endocytosis
+	*

 ## Helpful review items